Utheron/hajimeru/README.md

 This is a collection of Docker stacks that I mainly use for personal projects.
 Available "as is", those stacks were not fully tested.
 I have yet to face any major problem that I can't solve myself AKA this is not production ready.
 The main purpose is to gain some knowledge about Docker and how to set up a working environment.

-# ONE ENV FILE TO RULE THEM ALL
+# ONE .ENV FILE TO RULE THEM ALL
 **MANDATORY** : Edit the **.env** file as you want and according to your environment.
 ```
 CONTAINER_NAME=